aouataf-djillani/aouataf-djillani/README.md

 - 🔭 I’m currently working on data analysis projects
 - 🌱 I’m currently learning Tableau and AWS
 - 👯 I’m looking to collaborate on any data analysis project
-- 🤔 I’m moving to australia soon and looking for a data analyst position
+- 🤔 I’m moving to Australia soon and looking for a data analyst position
 - 💬 Ask me about Python & SQL
 - 📫 How to reach me: Email: aouatefd@yahoo.com
 - ⚡ Fun fact: I've watched Friends more than ten times